VinitGurjar/Learning-Typescript/README.md

 - `TypeScript` is a superset of JavaScript that adds types.
   <div align="center"> <img src="https://github.com/VinitGurjar/Learning-Typescript/assets/97173586/0b6e1b33-1996-4e4b-a9d7-a0a79801d1d6"   width="130" height="130"> </div>
 - The type system refers to TypeScript’s understanding of how your code is meant to function: mainly what data types should be stored under your variables.
-- xpects the data type of the variable to match the type of the value initially assigned to it at its declaration—this is known as type inference.
+- expects the data type of the variable to match the type of the value initially assigned to it at its declaration—this is known as type inference.
 - An object’s shape describes, among other things, what properties and methods it does or doesn’t contain.
 TypeScript knows not only what type something is but also what shape that type has.
 - When it isn’t able to infer a type, TypeScript will consider a variable to be of type any.